GMisha1011/MTC4ArtilleryCalculator/README.md

 # MTC4ArtilleryCalculator
 A simple Python program that calculates the firing angle and distance for MTC4 Roblox game.
+You need to input horizontal grid offsets (A, B), the target’s relative height (above, same level, or below), and whether the target is behind a building.
+The script applies small, fixed-degree adjustments to the angle for those conditions, then prints a “low-angle” solution.
+Ideal for quick, approximate projectile calculations without complex physics.